Application Opens: June 6, 2022

 - Applications exceeding these page limitations WILL NOT BE REVIEWED.

 - Letter of support from sponsoring AAS mentor.
 The research mentor letter should include history of mentorship of previous research fellows.

 - Letter of support of protected time from the chair of your department.
 The letter must guarantee that the applicant will spend the entire funding period in the research fellowship and that the department is committed to providing the additional support necessary to ensure completion of the project

 - NIH-style Biosketch from your AAS mentor – not to exceed 5 pages.

-The top-rated finalists for each award will be invited to interview with the selection committee at the 2020 Academic Surgical Congress.
+The top-rated finalists for each award will be invited to interview with the selection committee.

 A committee, consisting of the AAS Global Affairs Committee, the president-elect, and ad-hoc members as needed, will review all proposals.
-The top rated proposals will be selected as finalists, and these applicants will be invited to interview with the selection committee at the Academic Surgical Congress.
-The award recipient will be selected from these finalists and will be announced at the AAS Research Awards Ceremony held during the 2020 Academic Surgical Congress.
+The top rated proposals will be selected as finalists, and these applicants will be invited to interview with the selection committee.
+The award recipient will be selected from these finalists.

 Acceptance of Award